 All non-injured pets that are picked up by the Animal Safety, Services & Protection Division are transported to the county's temporary animal shelter at 2700 Industrial Ave.
 3, Fort Pierce, Fla., 34946.

 If you are missing your pet, you may contact St. Lucie County Animal Safety, Services and Protection to see if your pet was picked up and housed in the new animal shelter.
 You may call the shelter at 772-462-3028 or call 911 and ask that Animal Safety, Services and Protection call you back so that arrangements can be made to reunite you with your pet.
 Proof of ownership will need to be provided.

 Stray or lost pets can also end up at the shelter by being brought in by the Sheriff’s Department, as well as animal safety officers from the cities of Fort Pierce and Port St. Lucie.

-If you are unable to locate your pet, contact the HSSLC at (772) 461-0687 and file a lost report to see if your pet was dropped off at the shelter.
-It is also advised that you physically go to the HSSLC and do a walk through their stray buildings every few days.
-We also recommend you contact the surrounding counties and file lost report with their Humane Societies in case someone picked up your pet, drove to the neighboring county and turned the animal(s) in at their facility which is not uncommon.
+If you are unable to locate your pet, contact local animal shelters/adoption organizations.
+We also recommend you contact the surrounding counties and file lost report with their Humane Societies in case someone picked up your pet, drove to the neighboring county and turned the animal(s) in at their facility, which is not uncommon.

 Humane Society of Vero Beach & Indian River County